x81705/IDS6938-SimulationTechniques/Homework1/Readme.md

 e.
 Extra springs that simulate shear/bending resistance.
 Modify JelloMesh::InitJellowMesh()

 f.
-Implement two extra features - Uploaded Movie using Icecream (www.xyz) and Y
+Implement two extra features - Uploaded Movie using Icecream (www.xyz) and attempted Sphere Collision

 ##Part 3
 1.What is the effect of Ks and Kd parameters on the jello?